emilyzhang/crawlr/README.md

 to find tasks that have been `IN_PROGRESS` for more than a specified amount of time, and restart that task by setting the task status back to `NOT_STARTED`.

+I could currently don't cache or save computed results for a CrawlRequest anywhere, so in the future I could add a column to the `crawl_requests` table to store this information to make results return faster.

 Other interesting things I'd like to add: distributed request tracing throughout the API and tasks, implementing better logging for the crawler/API (more informative JSON error messages), adding metrics for long it takes to crawl an